In Search of Blind Joe Death: The Saga of John Fahey

 In Search of Blind Joe Death: The Saga of John Fahey is a 2012 documentary film that focuses on the life of the musician John Fahey, who is considered the father of American primitive guitar.
-The documentary was filmed and based in Washington D.C. where Fahey was born, the Mississippi Delta, where Fahey met and recorded with many musicians, and Salem, Oregon; where Fahey resided in during the last 20 years of his life.
-The documentary includes a series of video clips of Fahey's performances, interviews with those who were involved with the musician in his personal and professional life up until his death in 2001.
-The film gives viewers an understanding of what Fahey's personal world was like, and how he worked as a musician through animation, interviews, video clips and documentations of Fahey.
+The documentary was filmed and based in Washington D.C., where Fahey was born; the Mississippi Delta, where Fahey met and recorded with many musicians; and Salem, Oregon, where Fahey resided during the last 20 years of his life.
+The documentary includes a series of video clips of Fahey's performances and interviews with those who were involved with the musician in his personal and professional life up until his death in 2001.
+The film gives viewers an understanding of what Fahey's personal world was like, and how he worked as a musician through animation, interviews, video clips, and documentations of Fahey.

 The film premiered at the 2012 Raindance Film Festival.